Ignacio Hernando de Larramendi y Montiano

-Ignacio Hernando de Larramendi y Montiano (1921–2001) was a Spanish entrepreneur, Carlist, militant, and author.
-Larramendi was the longtime head of MAPFRE and is recognized as the sponsor and organizer of multiple initiatives related to Hispanic culture, mostly in Latin America.
-He briefly rose to become a Carlist executive, but is better known for his promotion of Traditionalist heritage.
+Ignacio Hernando de Larramendi y Montiano (1921–2001) was a Spanish militant, Carlist, businessman, and author.
+Larramendi was the longtime head of the Spanish multinational insurance company MAPFRE and was the sponsor and organiser of multiple initiatives related to Hispanic culture, mostly in Latin America.
+In politics he briefly rose to become a Carlist executive, but is better known for his promotion of Traditionalist heritage.

+He and his wife Lourdes Martínez Gutiérrez (1924–2015) had nine children together.